What is labiaplasty revision & reconstruction?

 Failing to stitch the edges of the incision together with meticulous technique can result in the formation of excessive scarring.
 Some parts of the incision may have lumpy areas, while other women may notice obvious holes where stitches were previously holding the edges of the incision together.

-This is a relatively straightforward problem to correct with revision surgery provided there is adequate labial tissue to be used in the procedure.
+This is a relatively straightforward problem to correct with revision surgery provided adequate labial tissue is used in the procedure.
 Patients should wait at least three months before having revision surgery as the healing wound will contain delicate and friable tissue that is prone to repeat would breakdown.

 Why choose Centre for Surgery for labiaplasty revision?